-Issuing CA Private Keys must be generated, activated and stored in Hardware Security Modules.
-When Private Keys are outside of a Hardware Security Module (either for storage or transfer), they must be encrypted.
-Private Keys must never exist in plain text outside of a cryptographic module.
-If GlobalSign becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the GlobalSign shall revoke all certificates that include the Public Key corresponding to the communicated Private Kev.
+GlobalSign Private Keys are generated, activated and stored in Hardware Security Modules.
+When Private Keys are outside of a Hardware Security Module (either for storage or transfer), they are encrypted.
+Private Keys never exist in plain text outside of a cryptographic module.

+If GlobalSign becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then GlobalSign will revoke all certificates that include the Public Key corresponding to the communicated Private Key.